 - a signed declaration that the published works have not been, and will not be, submitted, as part of any other degree.

-Contact us to discuss your PhD by Published Works application by email: [email protected]
+Please contact the IDS Teaching Coordinator, Stephanie Watson, to discuss your PhD by Published Works application: [email protected]

 Fees and funding